Estimate Time6 min

 Roth IRA contribution limits

 Roth IRAs have the same contribution limits as traditional IRAs.
-In 2023 those limits are $6,500, or $7,500 for those 50 or older.
+For 2024 and 2025, those limits are $7,000, or $8,000 for those 50 or older.
 However, your annual income may reduce or eliminate your ability to contribute that amount to the Roth IRA.
-Your contribution limit begins to phase out at $138,000 in adjusted gross income if you file taxes as a single person, $218,000 if you are married and file jointly, and starting with your first dollar if you are married filing separately.
+2024 contribution limits begin to phase out at $146,000 in adjusted gross income if you file taxes as a single person, $240,000 if you are married and file jointly, and starting with your first dollar if you are married filing separately.
+2025 contribution limits begin to phase out at $150,000 in adjusted gross income if you file taxes as a single person, $246,000 if you are married and file jointly, and at your first dollar if you are married and file separately.

 Roth IRAs can be an important addition to your retirement savings plan that can help you meet your retirement goals by providing tax-free income.
-Always consult a tax or financial advisor to understand the implications of Roth IRA withdrawals.
-By understanding the 5-year rule you can minimize the pain of penalties and taxes.
+Always consult a tax or financial professional to understand the implications of Roth IRA withdrawals.
+By understanding the 5-year rule, you can minimize the pain of penalties and taxes.

 Start a conversation